Aakarsh-Lohani/FRT_Solar_Power/README.md

 ## Technologies Used

-This project is built with HTML, CSS, JavaScript, Node.js, and SMTP.
+This project is built with
+ - HTML, CSS, JavaScript ( Front End )
+ - Node.js, Express.js and SMTP ( Back End )
+ - Microsoft Azure Cloud Services
+ - Azure AI Language Studio ( Knowledge Base for Solar Bot )

 Microsoft Azure Services used are:
  - Azure App Service: For hosting the website.